RexManglicmot/Post-Operative-Patient-Admission-ML-Support-Vector-Machines/Post-Operative-Patient-Admission-ML-Support-Vector-Machines.md

 The quote above represents a memory during my time working in at influential and central hospital on the Hawaiian islands.
 Space has always been an issue and as such, the number of patients healthcare providers can provide is limited to space within the hospitals.
+Many Hospitals have criteria of when to admit a patient after the ER and OR.
+While Hispitals go through this process, sometimes, patients may have to wait for a bed to clear or get squeezed into another patient room, obstructing the healing journey.
+One way we can help alleviate the bed issue is by predicting when a patient will likely need a roo after surgery whether if elected or not.
+It is only near the final stages of surgery, when discussions are amde whether to admist a patient.
-Sometimes, patients may have to wait for a bed to clear or get squeezed into another patient room, obstructing the healing journey.
-Therefore, this decision by the hospital is subjective.
-There needs to be a more objective and quantitative rubric for admitting patients into the hospital, especially after surgery.
+Therefore, this decision by the hospital is subjective based on the capacity of the hosptial staff, supplies, nursing staff, etc. There needs to be a more objective and quantitative rubric for admitting patients into the hospital , especially after surgery.

 The objective for this project is as follows: